-This page contains information for anyone who plans to visit the School of Mathematics and Statistics at UNSW Australia.
+This page contains information for anyone who plans to visit the School of Mathematics and Statistics at UNSW Sydney.
 Whether you are coming on sabbatical, attending a conference, wanting to have a chat about postgraduate study or just dropping in, we hope that you will find what you need here.

 The School of Mathematics and Statistics is located on the main Kensington campus of the University, about 8km south-east of the centre of Sydney.

 We are in the Red Centre building (Centre Wing), map reference H13 on the UNSW Kensington campus map.

 A range of other campus maps are accessible via the University's Campus Maps page.

 The campus is bounded by Anzac Parade, High Street, Botany Street and Barker Street.
 Within the campus, the School of Mathematics and Statistics is spread over six levels of the centre and eastern wings of the Red Centre Building.
 The School Office/Reception and main administrative offices are located on the third floor.

 Kingsford-Smith Airport at Mascot is Sydney's international and domestic gateway.
 It is served by major international carriers and all main domestic carriers.
 The airport is located about 10km from campus.
 A taxi from the airport will cost about AU$25 - $30 and should take 15-20 minutes.
 There is also a direct bus service (Route 400 to Bondi Junction), which runs every 10-20 minutes on weekdays (less frequently on weekends and evenings).
 The bus trip takes about 30 minutes.